-Prosecutors say Roger Stone boasted of plan to 'save' Trump after learning of WikiLeaks release
+Prosecutors say Roger Stone lied to Congress, as defense claims 'no corrupt intent'

 Prosecutors said they plan on calling Credico to testify at the trial.
 They wanted to show a clip from the film during the trial.
 But, in a pre-trial ruling, Judge Amy Berman Jackson said that they could only use a transcript of the scene.

 It remains to be seen whether Stone will choose to testify in his own defense during the trial.
+Stone's lawyers argued that the former Trump adviser did not appear before the House Intelligence Committee with the intention of lying.

+"All the texts and words are there, but what's not there is Mr. Stone's state of mind," Stone's attorney, Bruce Rogow, said.
+"The essence of our opening statement is that there was no corrupt intent in whatever was said or done by Mr. Stone."

+Rogow added: "His lawyers wrote to the committee volunteering to appear, he was not subpoenaed.
+That's not the way people go to a committee meeting, certainly not if they're intending to lie."

 Stone is not accused of conspiring with Russia or WikiLeaks in the hacking or publishing of the emails, but prosecutors alleged in their opening statement that in July 2016, after Stone learned that WikiLeaks was going to release hacked Democratic National Committee emails, he emailed former campaign chairman Paul Manafort saying he had an idea to "save Trump's ass."